 The historic Heritage Square is a reminder of Phoenix's Victorian past.
 It consists of eight lovingly restored houses dating back to the late 1800s and early 1900s.
 Many of them now contain shops and restaurants, along with other tourist attractions like the Arizona Doll and Toy Museum.

-This is one of Phoenix’s most popular museums.
+The Musical Instrument Museum is one of Phoenix's most popular museums.
 It houses more than 6,000 instruments from over 200 countries, including instruments played by legends such as Elvis Presley, John Lennon, and Carlos Santana.

 There are many more great things to do in Phoenix , making it a wonderful holiday destination.